Kiyomizu, Kyoto. Photo credit Stack Jones.

 Transportation.
 Walking distance from Fukui Station.

-The oldest castle in Japan, Maruoka Castle located in Fukui, Sakai City.
-Photo credit Stack Jones.
+Maruoka Castle, the oldest castle in Japan, located in Sakai City, Fukui Photo credit Stack Jones.

 Maruoka Castle is Japan’s oldest standing castle.
 It was built in 1576 and is located in the Sakai District of Fukui.
 Legend has it the castle becomes shrouded in a thick mist to protect it whenever an enemy approaches.
 There is a historical museum located at the foot of the castle and the site is designated as an Important Cultural Property.